 You can filter schema fields in the left rail by the following data types:

 You can also filter by datasets and by whether a schema field contains data or whether it is an identity.
-By default, we apply the Contains data filter to all data views.
+By default, Adobe initially applies the Contains data filter to all data views.

-You can add filters that apply to your entire data view.
-This filter will be applied to any report that you run in Workspace.
+You can add filters that apply to an entire data view.
+This filter is applied to any report that you run in Workspace.
 Drag a filter from the list in the left rail to the Add filters field.

 Determine the time period of inactivity between events before a session expires and a new one is started.
 A time period is required.
 You can optionally also force a new session to start when an event contains a certain metric.

 Once all desired settings are specified, click Save and finish.